hightechrun/Solona-Ray-Sniper-Bot/README.md

 ![](readme/spl.png)

-**Solana Raydium Sniper Bot** that listens to new Raydium WSOL pools and buys tokens for a fixed amount in WSOL.
+**Solana Raydium Sniper Bot** that listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.
-This program took me two months to complete, and I hope it will be helpful to everyone looking to snipe tokens on Solana
+This version is free, but it can still generate stable profits of several hundred dollars per day.
+You can run it for a few hours to check the earnings.
+If you want to purchase the premium version, my Telegram is at the bottom.
 Note: Even for testing, besides using WSOL as the exchange token, it’s important to keep more SOL for transaction fees.
-The configuration example is: "1 SOL / 0.1 WSOL / QUOTE_AMOUNT=0.01" You can adjust it according to your own situation
+The correct configuration is 0.9 SOL / 0.1 WSOL.

 - `WSOL Snipe`
 - `Auto-Sell`